elisajs/elisa-pouchdb/README.md

 Features:

-- This driver allow to use the *schema* concept.
+- This driver allows to use the *schema* concept.
 - This driver can work with key-value stores and document collections.
 - This driver can connect to local databases (*browser apps* and *Node.js* apps) and remote databases (*PouchDB Server* or *CouchDB*).
 - This driver can be used with an in-memory database.
+- This driver can work with design documents and views.

 *PouchDB* is a document database, where all the documents are saved into a database, without collection support and without schema support.
 But **this driver** simulates *key-value stores* and